Based Sunshine Coast QLD Australia

 When you use the word “would” you are attempting to validate your solution.
 Remember Lean Startup is all about validating a problem.

-So that is the GUTS of LEAN STARTUP!
+So that is my version of the GUTS of LEAN STARTUP!

 There is a plethora of info on the internet.

 Ask any EiR, they have been through lean startup time and time again, even before it was called lean startup.

 Sure it is nuanced with different business/revenue models, go to market options and supply chain strategies to test, and each innovation conversion is different.

 But if you follow this advice you give yourself the best chance of developing a solution that somebody cares enough about to test with you as an early adopter CUSTOMER and then buy from you.